help-me-mom/ng-mocks/README.md

 ## How to mock a pipe

-`MockPipe` is a function that mocks pipes for needs of Angular testing.
+`MockPipe` is a function that mocks pipes for needs in Angular testing.

 - `MockPipe(MyPipe)` - returns a mocked copy of `MyPipe` pipe that always returns `undefined`.
 - `MockPipe(MyPipe, value => 'stub behavior')` - returns a mocked copy of `MyPipe` pipe.